 There is little risk with simple Diamonds, Deltas and Sleds that appear near the top of search listings.
 The fancier and more complex the kite, the more cautious you should be before spending your money!

-In the under $40 price range, most of the kites below are suitable for children.
+In the under $40 price range, most kites are suitable for children.
 The bigger the kite, the more care needs to be taken, however, in ensuring the pull of the string is manageable for the child.
 Or they can just watch you fly it!

-In the next section there are a few tips for picking a kite for your kid(s)...
+In the next section there are a few more tips for picking a kite for your kid(s)...

 As for Chinese kites...
 You might even find some authentic hand-painted silk-and-bamboo examples of these kites for sale here!
 Something different to fly with friends, don't you think?

 Plus there's a whole lot of kite-related gear that doesn't